aritchie/bluetoothle/docs/device.md

 // This will tell you if the device name changes during a connection device.WhenNameChanged().Subscribe(string => {});

-// this will monitor the RSSI of the connected device device.WhenRssiChanged().Subscribe(rssi => {});
+// this will monitor the RSSI of the connected device.
+This will attempt to pull the RSSI every 3 seconds by default device.WhenRssiChanged().Subscribe(rssi => {});

 // this will watch the connection states to the device